cramos93/Raspberry-Pi-GPS-Cellular-Data-Logger/README.md

 # **Raspberry Pi GPS–Cellular Data Logger**
-### Continuous GPS Logging, Motion Analytics, and Geofence Event Detection with LTE Contextual Metadata
+### Continuous GPS Logging, Motion Analytics, and Geofence Event Detection — with Optional LTE/GSM Contextual Metadata

 ---

 ## **1. Objective**

 The purpose of this project is to design and implement an **automated GPS telemetry system** on a **Raspberry Pi 5** that continuously records positional data, computes movement parameters (speed and heading), and enforces a **geofence boundary** defined by a GeoJSON file.
 When a boundary is crossed, the system generates a **real-time push notification**.

+— **Optional Objective:**
-An optional **cellular metadata capture module** enhances each record with LTE network context — including Cell ID, signal strength, and frequency band — by interfacing with a **Sierra Wireless EM7565/EM7511** LTE modem.
+Integrate a **cellular metadata capture module** to enrich GPS records with LTE/GSM network context (Cell ID, signal strength, band, and registration state) using a **Sierra Wireless EM7565/EM7511** modem.
+This allows correlation of spatial and signal data for contextualized geolocation analytics.

 All modules are containerized for reproducible deployment and long-term unattended operation.

 ---